-It looks like a modern fortress and is built as such.
-The Safe House by architect Robert Konieczny of Polish architecture firm, kwk promes, is a giant concrete cube whose walls were designed to move.
-The house was recently a shortlisted entry for the 2009 World Architecture News Awards.
+What looks like a Modern Fortress with sliding walls is exactly that.
+The Safe House by architect Robert Konieczny of Polish architecture firm kwk promes is a giant concrete cube whose walls were designed to move.
+The private house was recently a shortlisted entry for the 2009 World Architecture News Awards.

 Modern Fortress With Sliding Walls

-The House is situated in a small village at the outskirts of Warsaw.
-The surroundings are dominated with usual ‘polish cubes’ from the sixties and old wooden barns.
-The most essential item for the clients was acquiring the feeling of maximum security in their future house.
-This objective determined building’s outlook and performance.
+The Safe House is situated in a small village at the outskirts of Warsaw where the surroundings are dominated with usual ‘polish cubes’ from the sixties and old wooden barns.
+The most crucial concern for the clients was acquiring the feeling of maximum security in their future house.
+This objective determined the building’s concrete architecture, outlook and performance.

 Even the staircase is built to be concealed until use: